astefanich/tynacorp/README.md

 # tynacorp
 just some fun with angularJS.
 A basic product management site.
-There is a simply mock HTTP backend for simulating server interaction.
+There is a simple Angular mock HTTP backend for simulating server interaction.

 To view, start a local webserver in the project's root directory.
 Navigate to index.html